 If you are a tenant, your first stop should be HOME Line, a nonprofit Minnesota tenant advocacy organization.
 This organization has staff and volunteer attorneys available to answer questions and provide general direction when dealing with rental legal issues.

 While occasionally I represent landlords and tenants in residential disputes, I encourage tenants to first contact HOME Line.
 I tend to handle larger disputes.
-For smaller disputes, I recommend an attorney who primarily practices in tenant law, like Ryan Peterson.
+For smaller disputes, I can recommend an attorney who has reasonable rates.
+Feel free to contact me for a referral.

 I regularly represent business owners in a variety of legal matters including commercial lease disputes.
 If you wondering if your situation qualifies, you are welcome to contact me.